Rabbits and hares in art: Dürer's Young Hare

 Since early 2000, Ottmar Hörl has created several works based on Dürer's Hare, including a giant pink version.
 Sigmar Polke has also engaged with the hare on paper or textiles, or as part of his installations, and even in rubber band form.
 Dieter Roth's Köttelkarnikel ("Turd Bunny") is a copy of Dürer's Hare made from rabbit droppings, and Klaus Staeck enclosed one in a little wooden box, with a cutout hole, so that it could look out and breathe.
 Dürer's Hare has even inspired a depiction of the mythological Wolpertinger.

+Depictions of Mary Toft Birthing Rabbits

+William Hogarth depicted Mary Toft giving birth to rabbits in 1726 in the etchings Cunicularii or The Wise Men of Godliman in Consultation (1726) and Credulity, Superstition, and Fanaticism (1762).
+Mary Toft was a woman who convinced many medical professionals and the public at the time that she was birthing rabbits, when it was, in fact, a hoax.
+Inspired by the work of William Hogarth, artist Amelia Biewald resurrected the story of Mary Toft into the gallery with The Curious Case of Mary Toft in 2020.